mbiti2/assignments/lpic/101/1-practice-test/submissions/Louise.md

  ## Section 1:System Architecture
 1. B
-2. BIOS is a firmware that boots system from the first sector of the hard disk called MBR while UEFI uses a spefic partition to boot the system
+2. BIOS is a firmware that boots system from the first sector of the hard disk called MBR while UEFI uses a spefic partition to boot the system.
+   -The BIOS supports a maximum of 2TB disk space while UEFI supports a maximum of 16TB.
 3. ```lsmod``` run the command ```modprobe dummy``` to load the new module
 4. /proc directory in linux is the directory that stores information about the cpu memory and the /sys directory stores systerm information
  ## Section 2:Linux installation and Package Management